-If you want one of the best hardtails of 2020, you’ll want one of these 10 bikes.
+If you want one of the best hardtails of the year, you’ll want one of these 10 bikes.
 It seems like just about everyone is riding a full-suspension bike today.
 But you know what?
 They’re missing out.
 Hardtails are cheaper, easier to take care of, and just as much fun.
 In many cases, they’re faster than full-squish bikes, too.
 Don’t underestimate the workhorse of the mountain bike world.

 Best Hardtail Mountain Bikes